 That’s exactly what psychosexual therapy is for.
 The aim is to uncover the cause and find a solution that works for you.
 That’s why no topic is off-bounds.
 Your story is unique; it could date back as far as your childhood, be infused by your religious beliefs or something more recent that may have triggered a difficulty.
 Therefore, a few topics you may want to talk about include:

 - Your ideas and beliefs about sex, gender and your body

 - Questions you have about sex and relationships

 - Issues in your previous or existing relationship(s)

 - Any worries and anxiety

-These sessions are a safe environment for you to express and explore your concerns, towards finding a resolve.
+These sessions are a safe environment for you to express and explore your concerns towards finding a resolution.

 Talk with a Leone Centre Professional

 If you do feel like you need some help and support, our Leone Centre professionals are available 7 days a week.
 Call us on 020 3930 1007.
 We can also provide fast track therapy.

 We can offer in-person counselling in London appointments at our head office in Fulham and our offices in Kensington, Wimbledon and Belgravia, We also service Victoria, Putney, Chelsea, Knightsbridge, Mayfair, and City of London.